damienbod/AspNet6IdentityServer4AngularOidcFlows/README.md

 ## History

+<strong>2017.06.09: </strong>Logging can be turned off or on for the auto security module

 <strong>2017.06.08: </strong>Updated using angular style guide, and refactored code

 <strong>2017.06.02: </strong>Implemented silent renew for Angular 4 OpenID Connect Implicit flow and OpenID Connect Session Management